AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module18/ex6.md

 ![6-03-start-luma-telco-xray.png](./images/6-03-start-luma-telco-xray.png)

 Switch back to Visual Studio Code and look at your **TERMINAL** tab, nothing changed.
-This is normal because our destination will only trigger when your profile will qualify for **Luma Telco Sports Fan**.
+This is normal because our destination will only trigger when your profile will qualify for **Citi Signal Sports Fan**.

 ![6-03b-visual-studio-code.png](./images/6-03b-visual-studio-code.png)

-## 18.6.3 Qualify for your Luma Telco Sports Fan segment
+## 18.6.3 Qualify for your Citi Signal Sports Fan segment

 Navigate to the **Sports** page once, and **do not reload or refresh it**.
-This action should qualify you for your **ldap - Luma Telco Sports Fan** segment.
+This action should qualify you for your **ldap - Citi Signal Sports Fan** segment.

 ![6-04-luma-telco-nav-sports.png](./images/6-04-luma-telco-nav-sports.png)

 To verify, open another page to make sure that the X-Ray panel refreshes.
 If you would reload the **Sports** page to refresh the X-Ray panel, the segment qualification status would change and that is not what we want at this moment.

-Instead open **BROADBAND DEALS** and open the X-Ray panel, you should now be a member of both the **Luma Telco Sports Fan**  and the **Homepage Visitor** segments.
+Instead open **BROADBAND DEALS** and open the X-Ray panel, you should now be a member of both the **Citi Signal Sports Fan**  and the **Homepage Visitor** segments.
 If you segment memberships are not yet updated in your X-Ray panel, reload the page.

 ![6-05-luma-telco-nav-broadband.png](./images/6-05-luma-telco-nav-broadband.png)

 Switch back to Visual Studio Code and look at your **TERMINAL** tab, you should see a list of segments for your specific **ECID**.
-This activation payload is delivered to your event hub as soon as you qualify for the **Luma Telco Sports Fan** streaming segment.
+This activation payload is delivered to your event hub as soon as you qualify for the **Citi Signal Sports Fan** streaming segment.
 Note that the segment name in the payload has been added by our Azure function because Adobe Experience Platform Real-time CDP only includes the segmentId.

-When you take a closer look a the segment payload, you can see that **Homepage Visitor** is in status **existing** and **Luma Telco Sports Fan** is in status **realized**.
+When you take a closer look a the segment payload, you can see that **Homepage Visitor** is in status **existing** and **Citi Signal Sports Fan** is in status **realized**.

 A segment status of **realized** means that our profile is entering the segment.
 While the **existing** status means that our profile continues to be in the segment.

 Although this is our first activation, **Homepage Visitors** already is in status **existing**.
-The reason is that **Luma Telco Sports Fan** is triggering the activation because we are entering the segment.
+The reason is that **Citi Signal Sports Fan** is triggering the activation because we are entering the segment.
 When a segment triggers an  activation, all segments for which our profile qualifies are included into the activation payload.
 The segments for which we already qualified before are listed with a status **existing** because our profile continues to be in the segment.

 ![6-06-vsc-activation-realized.png](./images/6-06-vsc-activation-realized.png)